 Our assessor instructs the owner of the vehicle to turn on the car and start the engine.
 The assessor then checks the dashboard for any warning lights.

-Our assessors will attempt to make contact with the owner of the vehicle to organise an assessment within 24 hours.
+Our assessors will attempt to make contact with the owner of the vehicle to organise an assessment within 1 business day.
 Appointment bookings will be scheduled based on the owner's availability.

 You can check the status of your assessment here

 Can I get in contact with the assessor?